JB395/documents2/Qtum Ledger Loader.md

-The Installer will say "Confirm Qtum install on your Ledger device…"
+The Installer will say "Confirm Qtum install on your Ledger deviceâ€¦"

 On the Ledger scroll right to see the public key again (9 screens) and select "Allow unsafe manager", and the App will load.